-d.
+- d.
 Reserve account for nuclear generation.
 A rate-regulated utility owning nuclear generation or purchasing energy under a participation power agreement on nuclear generation may establish a reserve account.
 The reserve account will spread the higher cost of energy used to replace that normally received from nuclear sources.
 A surcharge would be added to each kilowatt hour from the nuclear source.
 The surcharges collected are credited to the reserve account.
 During an outage or reduced level of operation, replacement energy cost would be offset through debit to the reserve account.
 The debit would be based upon the cost differential between replacement energy cost and the average cost (including the surcharge) of energy from the nuclear capacity.
-A reserve account shall have credit and debit limitations equal in dollar amounts to the total cost differential for replacement energy during a normal refueling outage.

-e.
-A rate-regulated utility desiring to collect expensed allowance costs and the gains and losses from allowance transactions through the energy adjustment must file with the board monthly reports including:

-(1) The number and weighted average unit cost of allowances used during the month to offset emissions from the utility's affected units;
+A reserve account shall have credit and debit limitations equal in dollar amounts to the total cost differential for replacement energy during a normal refueling outage. - e.
+A rate-regulated utility desiring to collect expensed allowance costs and the gains and losses from allowance transactions through the energy adjustment must file with the board monthly reports including: - (1) The number and weighted average unit cost of allowances used during the month to offset emissions from the utility's affected units;

-- (2) The number and unit price of allowances purchased during the month; - (3) The number and unit price of allowances sold during the month; - (4) The weighted average unit cost of allowances remaining in inventory; - (5) The dollar amount of any gain from an allowance sale occurring during the month; - (6) The dollar amount of any loss from an allowance sale occurring during the month; and - (7) Documentation of any gain or loss from an allowance sale occurring during the month.

-f.
-A rate-regulated utility which proposes a new sliding scale or automatic adjustment clause of electric utility energy rates shall conform such clause with the rules.

-20.9(3) Optional energy clause for a rate-regulated utility which does not own generation.
+- (2) The number and unit price of allowances purchased during the month; - (3) The number and unit price of allowances sold during the month; - (4) The weighted average unit cost of allowances remaining in inventory; - (5) The dollar amount of any gain from an allowance sale occurring during the month; - (6) The dollar amount of any loss from an allowance sale occurring during the month; and - (7) Documentation of any gain or loss from an allowance sale occurring during the month. - f.
+A rate-regulated utility which proposes a new sliding scale or automatic adjustment clause of electric utility energy rates shall conform such clause with the rules. - 20.9(3) Optional energy clause for a rate-regulated utility which does not own generation.
 A rate-regulated utility which does not own generation may adopt the energy adjustment clause of this subrule in lieu of that set forth in subrule 20.9(2).
-Prior to each billing cycle it shall determine and file for board approval the adjustment amount to be charged for each energy unit consumed under rates set by the board.
+Prior to each billing cycle, the rate-regulated utility shall determine and file for board approval the adjustment amount to be charged for each energy unit consumed under rates set by the board.
 The filing shall include all journal entries, invoices (except invoices for fuel, freight, and transportation), worksheets, and detailed supporting data used to determine the amount of the adjustment.
-The estimated amount of fossil fuel should be detailed to reflect the amount of fuel, transportation, and other costs.
+The items identified as other costs should be described and their inclusion as energy costs should be justified.
+The utility shall also file detailed supporting data: - 1.
+To show the actual amount of sales of energy by month for which an adjustment was utilized, and - 2.
+To support the energy cost adjustment balance utilized in the monthly energy adjustment clause filings. - a.
+The energy adjustment charge shall provide for change of the price per kilowatt-hour consumed to equal the average cost per kilowatt hour delivered by the utility's system.
+The calculation shall be: